 The ‘6 Castles Route’ is well-marked with blue signs, as long as you’re cycling clockwise.
 The official start of the route is at the tourist information point in the center of Diepenheim, but you can also start at other points along the route.
 For example, we started at Kasteel Warmelo, as it was closest to our campsite.

-We found the ‘6 Castles Route’ to be a great cycling route for children, as it wasn’t too long but still diverse.
+We found the ‘6 Castles Route’ to be a great route for cycling in Twente with kids, as it wasn’t too long but still diverse.
 You can’t cycle long distances with small children, but 24 kilometers was just right.
 With the beautiful castles and the rural surroundings of Diepenheim, there was plenty to see.
 What we also really liked was that the route passed many farms, which is always a hit when cycling with kids.
 Luca loved seeing all the sheep and cows.
 A small part of the route even seemed to go across the yard of a farm.

 The first castle we encountered was Kasteel Warmelo.
 This castle was once owned by the Dutch royal family.
 Today, this beautiful castle is no longer owned by the royal family and is open to the public.
 It is now also the most commercial of the 6 castles in Diepenheim, with a terrace where you can eat or drink something.